-The petitioner described the beneficiary's proposed duties in the letter dated March 22, 2002 as follows:
+The petitioner described the beneficiary's proposed duties in the letter dated March 19, 2002 as follows:

-- Work with Onsite and Offshore resources to customize [the petitioning organization's] internally developed, standard, SEI-CMM Assessed (Level 5) software development and maintenance process to meet project operational requirements - Conduct Software Configuration Management activities as per SCM Plan established by the Project Leader - Perform changes to all configurable items as per [the petitioning organization's] Change Control Procedure, which is established by the Project Leader - Ensure that all enhancement development, maintenance, testing, implementation, support, application integration, etc. activities are done as per guidelines established in [the petitioning organization's] Quality Management System - Ensure that all work done meets project operational process requirements and Software Project Plan as established by the Project Leader using Project Planning Guidelines, Project Plan Template, Software Development Life Cycle Models document, Guidelines for Software

-Estimation, quality manual, etc., which are all available via [the petitioning organization's] PAL, BAL, IPMS, etc. web-based systems
+- Conduct Software Configuration Management activities as per SCM Plan[.]
+Perform changes to all configurable items as per [the petitioning organization's] Change Control Procedure. - Ensure that all testing design, development, and implementation, activities are done as per guidelines established in [the petitioning organization's] Quality Management System. - Ensure that all work of [sic] meets project operational process requirements and Software Project Plan which is established using Project Planning Guidelines, Project Plan Template, Software Development Life Cycle Models document, Guidelines for Software Estimation, quality manual, etc., which are all available via [the petitioning organization's] PAL, BAL, IPMS, software development and maintenance systems. - Participate in Final Inspections, which are conducted before software work items are released to client. - Prepare specifications for offshore development.

-- Participate in Final Inspections, which are conducted before software work items are released to client - Prepare specifications for offshore development - Upload specifications for offshore development - Provide technical guidance to onsite and offshore resources as required - Participate in Defects Prevention Activities: Peer Reviews, Causal Analyses Sessions, Inspections, etc., as per IPMS, DP checklist, guidelines for software product quality, project plan template, etc., of work product produced onsite and offshore - Participate in Quantitative Process Management as per QPM established by the Project Leader - Participate in fortnightly Defects Prevention meetings, as well as on a need basis as required - As may be required, participate with team to develop software process improvements for areas of concern
+- Upload specifications for offshore development. - Provide technical guidance to offshore resources as required. - Participate in Defects Prevention Activities: Peer Reviews, Causal Analyses Sessions, Inspections, etc., as per IPMS, DP checklist, guidelines for software product quality, project plan template, etc., of work product produced onsite and offshore. - Participate in Quantitative Process Management. - Participate in fortnightly Defects Prevention meetings, as well as on a need basis as required. - As may be required, participate with team to develop software process improvements for areas of concern.

-Finally, the petitioner described the beneficiary's purported training regimen and the ubiquity of the beneficiary's knowledge across the petition's organization in the letter dated March 22, 2002 as follows:
+Finally, the petitioner described the beneficiary's purported training regimen and the ubiquity of the beneficiary's knowledge across the petition's organization in the letter dated February 25, 2002 as follows:

-[The beneficiary] participated in [the petitioning organization's] In-House Training Program where he was exposed to and acquired highly specialized knowledge of the company's internally developed, SEI-CMM assessed (Level 5) software development process.
-He is one of only some 9,500 of a total of 19,000 IT professionals employed by [the petitioning organization] to have received training in the company's SEI-CMM Level 5 software development and maintenance process.
-[The petitioning organization's] internally developed, standard, SEI-CMM Level 5 software development and maintenance process, which is based on Carnegie Mellon Software Engineering Institute's Capability Maturity Model for software, is neither widely known nor implemented in the international software industry.
+[The beneficiary] was selected to participate in [the petitioning organization's] In-House Training Program where he was exposed to and acquired highly specialized knowledge of the company's internally developed, SEI-CMM assessed (Level 5) software development process, a process that is not commonly known or generally utilized in the international software development and maintenance sector.
+[The beneficiary] received training in such Key Process Areas of [the petitioning organization's] SEI-CMM Level 5 Software Development and Maintenance Process as: Requirements Management, Software Configuration Management, Peer Reviews, Intergroup Coordination, Technology Change Management, Software Project Engineering, Process Change Management, Software Project Tracking and Oversight, and Software Quality Assurance.
+[The beneficiary] is one of only 9,500 of some 19,000 [petitioning organization] IT professionals to have received training in the company's SEI-CMM Level 5 software development and maintenance process.
+He has also received training in EDS-PLM's (formerly Unigraphics) proprietary software application products including iMAN.